Wimbledon: Novak Djokovic defends Wimbledon title in five-set thriller | DW | 14.07.2019

 In the first men's singles final to go to five sets since 2014, it was Djokovic who stole an advantage, capitalizing on the second of two break points to take a 4-2 lead.
 Federer broke back immediately, but with neither player dropping a game, an electrifying final extended to a tie break after ending 12-12 as per the rules introduced in 2019.

-Yet it was the two match points squandered with the game at 8-7 that came back to haunt Federer, as like in the earlier tie breaks, Djokovic moved into a commanding 6-3 lead before completing his title defence with a fierce serve down the middle.
+Yet it was the two match points squandered with the game at 8-7 that came back to haunt Federer, as like in the earlier tie breaks, Djokovic moved into a commanding 6-3 lead before completing his title defence courtesy of a Federer miss hit.

+"I think this was, if not the most exciting and thrilling final I've been a part of then definitely in the top two or three of my career - and against one of the greatest of all time in Roger who I respect a lot," Djokovic told the BBC.

+"Unfortunately in these matches one player has to lose.
+Both of us had our chances.
+It was quite unreal to have match points against me and come back and then to have a tie-break at 12-12.

-Djokovic is now just three men's singles titles short of equalling the record held by Federer, after moving level in the historic standings with legend Björn Borg.
+Djokovic is now just three men's singles titles short of equalling the record held by Federer.